 |Allows you to host and deliver, but not produce content||You may create and deliver content, but you cannot host it||Lets you deliver and produce content, but not host||Enables you to host and deliver your content, but on its own doesn’t allow you to produce|

 In today’s learning market, it is quite common to use a mix of tools rather than settle with one.
-Many of our clients have gone this route, combining Elucidat (including Launchpad) with an LMS.
-Whatever you decide, make sure you kick off 2020 informed on what types of learning platforms you should be considering.
-And, hopefully, this blog has given you a good starting point!
+Many of our clients have gone this route, combining Elucidat with an LMS.
+Whatever you decide, make sure you are informed on what types of learning platforms you should be considering.
+This blog is hopefully a good starting point!

 Want to learn more?